 - Turn the truck off.
-Do not disconnect the battery. - Use an extension cord less than 7.5 meters (25 ft) long, with a wire size of 16 AWG or heavier. - Plug one end of the extension cord into the charging socket on the console. - Plug the other end of the cord into the AC outlet. - Check the charging lights on the console.
+Do not disconnect the battery. - Use an extension cord less than 7.5 meters (25 ft) long, with a wire size of 16 AWG or heavier. - Open the battery cover. - Plug one end of the extension cord into the charging socket in the battery compartment. - Plug the other end of the cord into the AC outlet. - Check the charging lights on the console.